-- 1. Press the HOME key then use the up and down arrows to scroll through the Main Menu items until CLEAR MEMORY appears on the display. - 2.
+- 1. Press the HOME key then use the UP and DOWN arrows to scroll through the Main Menu items until CLEAR MEMORY appears on the display. - 2.
 Press ENTER. - 3.
-Use the up and down arrows to find CLEAR RESTART LOG. - 4.
+Use the UP and DOWN arrows to find CLEAR RESTART LOG. - 4.
 Press ENTER to clear the Restart Log and reset all Auto Restart fault counters.

 CAUTION: Clearing faults through the CLEAR MEMORY menu will clear ALL faults in the Restart Log and all fault counters will be reset to zero.
-If any number of automatic restarts have been allowed through the Auto Restart Parameters (Table 12), the counter on these faults will be set to zero.
+If any number of automatic restarts have been allowed through the Auto Restart Parameters (Table 11), the counter on these faults will be set to zero.

 When the drive has faulted and is programmed to automatically restart after a time delay, the display will count down the remaining time to start.
-Press both up arrow and down arrow for one second to interrupt the countdown and start the motor.
+Press and hold both the UP arrow and DOWN arrow for one second to interrupt the countdown and start the motor.